-Code-name ULD Nr. of Weight Numbers and Contents Code-name Туре Code Owner pieces (gross) Numbers and Contents DANGEROUS GOODS/ ROLLING STOCK PLF 90024 NAF 1 602 SCCC # 26755, 1 X ROLLING STOCK with 4 STEEL CYLINDER NITROGEN, COMPRESSED UN1066, CL 2.2 EMPTY
+Code-name ULD Nr. of Weight Numbers and Contents Туре Code Owner pieces (gross) DANGEROUS GOODS PLF 90024 NAF 1 602 SCCC # 26755, 1 X ROLLING STOCK with 4 STEEL CYLINDER NITROGEN, COMPRESSED UN1066, CL 2.2 EMPTY

 A shipment of general cargo consisting of one box pallet that is packed on a Belgium PBF-type pallet with a non-readable serial number.
 To indicate at least the type of pallet and owner concerned, the type has been classified (PBF) and the owner code is provided.